 Identification of Environmental Justice Issues

-Describe the environmental justice issues and how they affect an underserved community(ies) or disadvantaged census tract(s) in the target area(s).
+Describe the environmental justice issues and how they affect an underserved community(ies) and/or a disadvantaged community(ies) (as identified by CEJST) in the target area(s).
 (Environmental justice is defined in Section I.E.)

-All applicants except Tribes or eligible Tribal entities – Additionally, indicate if a priority site(s) identified in 1.a.ii.
-Description of the Priority Brownfield Site(s) is located within a disadvantaged census tract according to CEJST.
+All applicants except Tribes, eligible Tribal entities, and territories – Additionally, indicate if a priority site(s) identified in 1.a.ii.
+Description of the Priority Brownfield Site(s) is located within a disadvantaged community (as identified by CEJST).

 Advancing Environmental Justice

-Discuss how this grant and reuse strategy/projected site reuse(s) will advance environmental justice and minimize the displacement of residents and/or businesses among the underserved community(ies) in the target area(s).
+Discuss how this grant and reuse strategy/projected site reuse(s) will advance environmental justice and minimize the unintended displacement of residents and/or businesses among the community(ies) in the target area(s).

-Please refer to the FY24 FAQs for more information on welfare, sensitive populations, environmental justice, examples of variables relevant to considering an underserved community, CEJST, how to determine if a site is located within a disadvantaged census tract, and displacement.
+Please refer to the FY25 FAQs for more information on welfare, sensitive populations, environmental justice, examples of variables relevant to considering an underserved community, how to determine if a site is located within a disadvantaged community (as identified by CEJST), and displacement.

 Community Engagement